-COM 696 Graduate Internship in Communication (1-6 credits)
+COM 696 Graduate Internship in Communication (1-6

-Prerequisites: COM 601 and COM 602.
+Hours: 0 classroom + 12 lab/studio Prerequisites: COM 601 and COM 602.

 Students work under supervision in a professional setting in a communication field approved by the graduate program director in Communication.
 Student will be assigned additional reading and essays.